Skip to main content

 Sentencing Guidelines

-In addition to incarceration or probation, offenders may be required to register as a sex offender if the court finds the unlawful recording was sexually motivated, which carries lifelong reporting obligations.
-Civil injunctions, restraining orders, and employment restrictions, especially in sectors involving vulnerable populations like childcare, are also common consequences.
+In addition to incarceration or probation, offenders may be required to register as a sex offender if the court finds the unlawful surveillance was sexually motivated.
+Civil injunctions, restraining orders, and employment restrictions, particularly in sectors involving vulnerable populations, are also common consequences.

 3. Unauthorized Visual Recording Charges New York | Mitigating and Aggravating Factors